 Located adjacent to TLC Chinese Theatre is the Dolby Theatre – more widely known by its previous name, the Kodak Theatre.
 It is at this theatre that the most prestigious awards of the silver screen are held – the annual Academy Awards that we are all familiar with.
 A daily 30 minute tour of the Dolby Theatre is also available via the GO Los Angeles Card.

-Other Nearby Attractions: The Hollywood Museum, Madame Tussauds and LACMA
+Other Nearby Attractions: The Hollywood Museum, Madame Tussauds, LACMA & the Original Farmers Market

 On the opposite LACMA entrance on Wilshire Boulevard (parallel to 6th Street), you’ll find a large-scale cluster of street lamps which have become quite popular for photography, especially when all lit up at night.
 My recommendation is to visit during the day if you want to go inside the museum (which closes at 5pm), or at night if you just want to see the street lamps illuminated.
 If you do visit during the day, you may also be interested in checking out La Brea Tar Pits and Museum – a prehistoric fossil excavation site.
 Unlike LACMA, entrance to Tar Pits is included in the GO Los Angeles Card.